Gaumont: History

-In 2012, Gaumont acquired the production company Nouvelles Editions de Films (NEF) for €3.1 million.
+In 2012, Gaumont acquired the production company Nouvelles Éditions de Films (NEF) for €3.1 million.
 The company was previously run and created by cinema legend Louis Malle.
 As part of the acquisition, Gaumont now owns the entire Malle collection, including Ascenseur pour l'échafaud, Atlantic City, and Au Revoir les Enfants.

-In February 2012, Gaumount restarted its television division, which had been defunct for about ten years.

-On 2 May 2016 according to Deadline Hollywood, Gaumont teamed up with Lionsgate and seven other international companies to launch the Globalgate Entertainment consortium.
+In February 2012, Gaumount restarted its television division which had been defunct for about ten years.
+On 2 May 2016 according to Deadline Hollywood, Gaumont teamed with Lionsgate, and seven other international companies to launch the Globalgate Entertainment consortium.
 Globalgate will produce and distribute local-language films in markets around the world.
-Lionsgate said Monday it had partnered with international entertainment executives Paul Presburger, William Pfeiffer and Clifford Werber to launch Globalgate.
-Three years later, Gaumont was replaced by TF1 Studio as Globalgate's new French member.
+Lionsgate said it had partnered with international entertainment executives Paul Presburger, William Pfeiffer and Clifford Werber to launch Globalgate.
+In 2019, Gaumont was replaced by TF1 Studio as Globalgate's new French member.
 On 1 March 2017, Gaumont sold its 34% stake in Les Cinémas Gaumont Pathé to Pathé for $400 million in order to focus on production.

-In January 2018, it was announced that the company's first office, in Cologne, is scheduled for opening in July 2018.
-The office is set to focus on development and production of premiere drama programming, according to film producer and new manager Sabine de Mardt.
+In January 2018, it was announced that the company's first office, in Cologne, Germany, would open in July 2018.
+The office was to focus on development and production of premiere drama programming, according to film producer and new manager Sabine de Mardt.

+One month later in February of that same year following Gaumont's launch of its German production unit in Germany, Gaumont launched a British television production division and second office based in London, England marking its second expansion and a return to the British production industry after selling its division Gaumont-British in 1940s with former Kudos producer Alison Jackson leading the UK division.

 Production

-Gaumont currently has 938 films in its catalogue, most of which are in French; there are, however, some exceptions, such as Luc Besson's The Fifth Element (1997).
-Among the most notable films produced by Gaumont are the serials Judex (1916) and Fantômas (1913); the comic Onésime series, starring Ernest Bourbon; and the comic Bébé series, starring five-year-old René Dary.
-The two biggest films that Gaumont owns the rights of are Jean-Marie Poiré's Les Visiteurs, with a box-office of $98 million, and the 2011 blockbuster Intouchables by Olivier Nakache and Éric Toledano, with a box office of $427 million.
+Gaumont currently has nearly 1,500 films in its catalogue, most of which are in French; however there are some exceptions such as Luc Besson's The Fifth Element (1997), Luc Besson's Leon : the professional (1994), Luc Besson's The Big Blue (1988).

+Among the most notable films produced by Gaumont are the serials Louis Feuillade's Judex (1916), Louis Feuillade's Les Vampires (1915) and Louis Feuillade's Fantômas (1913), the comic Onésime series, starring Ernest Bourbon; and the comic Bébé series, starring five-year-old René Dary.
+The two biggest films to which Gaumont owns the rights are Jean-Marie Poiré's Les Visiteurs, with a box-office of $98 million, and the 2011 blockbuster Intouchables by Olivier Nakache and Éric Toledano, with a box office of $427 million.